KittenLord/summaries/rfc9110-HTTP-Semantics.md

 Example: if a client makes a PUT request, and the origin server accepts that PUT, the new state of the resource is expected to be with what was provided in the request.

 ### 8.8.
 Validator Fields

+Validator is a resource metadata that can be used within a precondition for a conditional request.

+For safe requests validator fields describe the selected representation.
+It may refer to different representation than in response body